freihype/products/projects/industrial-injector/clamping-mechanism/optimize/ReadMe.md

 Open Anaconda, create a new environment, then in the Home tab open Jupyter Notebooks.
 Finally open a new notebook which opens in your web browser.
 Note- I had to [download SQLite](https://www.sqlite.org/download.html) and place it in the DLLLs folder to get Notebooks to run

+# Flow

+## Intialize environment and display

+GUI display and input for variables

+Plot standard 5 point double toggle mechanism

+- Step 1.
+Input the machine specifications and constraints (desired input/output ratio, force, stroke length etc)

+- Step 2.
+Generate an initial population (.csv file) and evaluate the goal function('fitness value').
+A binary population is generated randomly.
+It must be transferred into real numbers before the goal function is calculated.

+- Step 3.
+Perform coding and decoding.
+(Binary)

+- Step 4.
+Perform reproduction.
+The chromosome is reproduced in the next generation based on the value of its goal function.
+A greater value of the goal function corresponds to a larger area of the roulette wheel associated with the chromosome, and a greater probability of reproduction of the chromosome.

+- Step 5.
+Perform crossover.
+These two chromosomes, which are randomly selected from the reproduced chromosomes, exchange their genes with each other.

+- Step 6.
+Perform mutation.
+Mutation is a process by which a binary population is randomly, and the characteristic, which is the selected binary population, is randomly changed from 0 to 1, or from 1 to 0.

+- Step 7.
+Define the stopping rule.
+Since the GA follows the uninterrupted competition and propagation unless a stopping rule is activated, a stopping rule terminates the calculation when the goal function meets a set level.
+If the stopping rule is not satisfied, repeat Step 3.

+Some of these functions can be handled by sklearn, but others could be done with Tensorflow??